-0901011 ENGLISH I PRE-AP 1
+0901011ENGLISH I PRE-AP 1

 The Pre-Advanced Placement class is designed to prepare highly motivated and self-disciplined students for the next level of Advanced Placement.
 In the English I Pre-AP course, students read extensively and analyze a wide variety of literary and informational texts, including outside readings selected from the AP suggested reading list.
-Through the writing strand, students will compose a variety of written texts as well as literary analyses.
+Through the composition strand, students will compose a variety of written texts as well as literary analyses.
 In research, students are expected to locate sources and evaluate, synthesize, and present ideas and information.
-In speaking and writing, students will apply and refine the oral and written conventions of the English language.
-With a focus on critical thinking skills, students will continue to build on their prior knowledge and skills for success in advanced coursework classes.
-Students will also be expected to complete an assigned summer reading project before class begins in the fall.
+All strands focus on academic oracy (proficiency in oral expression and comprehension), authentic reading, and reflective writing to ensure a literate Texas.
+With a focus on critical thinking skills, students will continue to build on their prior knowledge and skills for success in advanced coursework.
+Students will be expected to complete an assigned summer reading project before class begins in the fall.